vidstack/player/apps/site/src/routes/docs/player/getting-started/quickstart/_components/_BrowserSupport.md

 :::

 Ensure the following browser support table is suitable for your application.
-We've built the player for the modern web; thus, we try to avoid bloated polyfills and outdated environments as much as possible.
+We've built the library for the modern web; thus, we try to avoid bloated polyfills and outdated environments as much as possible.
 At the moment, we only support browsers that fully implement the [Custom Elements V1](https://caniuse.com/custom-elementsv1).